endrealm/RealmDrive/docs/annotations.md

 > Fields marked with this will be ignored when saving and loading

 `@WriteOnly()` | scope = Field
 > Fields marked with this will only be saved, but not loaded.
-Requires @SaveVar to do something

 `@ReadOnly()` | scope = Field
 > Fields marked with this will only be loaded, but not saved.
-Requires @SaveVar to do something

 > **Note:** Having both ReadOnly and WriteOnly on a field will lead to unexpected behaviour and should be replaced by SaveVar